lofirepo/lofire/index.md

 Data ownership and portability
 : Users own their data and have a local copy.

+Self-Sovereign Identities
+: Users control their identities, and have the choice to use their already existing public key identities or create new identities for each repository.

 End-to-end encryption
 : Data in the repository is stored end-to-end encrypted.